microsoft/vscode-docs/docs/java/java-project.md

 ### Package and Dependency View

-The extension also provide you a hierachy view of your project and dependencies, which supplements the original file view and outline provided by Visual Studio Code so you don't need to expand multiple sub-folders to just view your Java package.
+The extension also provides you a hierarchy view of your project and dependencies, which supplements the original file view and outline provided by Visual Studio Code so you don't need to expand multiple sub-folders to just view your Java package.

 ![Creating Project](images/java-project/package-viewer.gif)